MuzzammilShah/Road-to-AI/docs/blog/posts/post-3.md

 ## Phase 3(a): Model Accuracy

-Keeping all of those above observations in mind, I went ahead today focusing purely on how I can get the model to answer accurately within it's provided context size and web search tool calling capability.
-While I wanted to go further and see if anything can be done via RAG-Embeddings-Retrieval, there was one final config providede by open webui which was left to be experimented with.
+Keeping all of those above observations in mind, I went ahead today focusing purely on how I can get the model to answer accurately within its provided context size and web search tool-calling capability.
+While I wanted to go further and see if anything can be done via RAG-Embeddings-Retrieval, there was one final config provided by Open WebUI that was left to be experimented with.
 And I finally got the results!

 <div align="center">
 <img src="/assets/images/blog-assets/post-3-assets/pgpt-settings.png" alt="Ollama control" width="80%" style="border: 1px solid #e0e0e0; border-radius: 10px; box-shadow: 0 4px 10px rgba(0,0,0,0.1);">